vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    The final list may differ from [previously obtained](#1_get_information_you_need_to_update_your_addon): part of the PVCs has been deleted during the Helm chart deletion.

-6. Delete the PVCs that are used by the addon.
-This is necessary for unbinding PVs from PVCs and then reusing these PVs with a new version of the addon.
+6. Delete the PVCs that are used by the add-on.
+This is necessary for unbinding PVs from PVCs and then reusing these PVs with a new version of the add-on.

    This command deletes a separate PVC.
 Run it for all PVCs from the list.